 Beyond the studio, Lawson is the CTO and cofounder of CyCore Systems, a boutique engineering consultancy that specializes in solving novel, multi-realm problems of all sizes for a global clientele.
 A noted public speaker and teacher, she speaks on a range of technical topics as well as on leadership and executive practice, culture and equity, and how to cultivate creativity and drive innovation.
 Lawson is also a member of the USA Women's Sled Hockey Team.

-Dr. Kelsey Leonard represents the Shinnecock Indian Nation on the Mid-Atlantic Regional Planning Body of the US National Ocean Council, which is charged with protecting America's oceans and coastlines.
-She has been instrumental in safeguarding the interests of tribes during resource management planning, and builds Indigenous traditional ecological knowledge into new solutions for sustainable oceans.
+Dr. Kelsey Leonard represents the Shinnecock Indian Nation on the Mid-Atlantic Committee on the Ocean, which is charged with protecting America's ocean ecosystems and coastlines.
+She also serves as a member of the Great Lakes Water Quality Board of the International Joint Commission.
+She has been instrumental in safeguarding the interests of Indigenous Nations for environmental planning, and builds Indigenous science and knowledge into new solutions for water governance and sustainable oceans.